An operator algebraic approach to symmetry defects and fractionalization: Introduction

-\begin{thm_border} The defect sectors of the symmetry-enriched toric code model in Section \ref{sec:SET Toric Code} forms a $G$-crossed braided fusion category with trivial associators but non-trivial fractionalization data. \end{thm_border}
+\begin{thm_border} The $G$-defect representations of the symmetry-enriched Toric Code model in Section \ref{sec:SET Toric Code} form a $G$-crossed braided fusion category with trivial associators but fractionalization data with the scalars not all equal to 1.\footnote{We specifically show that the scalars are not all equal to 1 for the particular convention that we choose, although we expect that this result is not dependent on the choice of convention.} \end{thm_border}

+After posting the preprint of this manuscript, we were made aware that another research group was nearing completion of a manuscript covering many of the same topics.
+We encourage the interested reader to also check out \cite{2411.01210}.

+Although the examples treated in this paper do not exhibit anyon permutation, the general framework is designed to accommodate such cases.
+The symmetry-enriched models constructed in \cite{PhysRevB.94.235136, lyons2025protocols} give explicit examples with non-trivial anyon permutation and associated defect operators.
+It should be easy to verify that these models satisfy our assumptions and thus that the $G$-defect representations will form a $G$-crossed braided category.
+The main difficulty lies in constructing and verifying representative $G$-defect representations and proving the complete classification of these representations, as the defects can no longer be created by finite depth circuits.

+This problem is similarly faced when trying to classify anyon sectors of non-abelian Quantum Double or Levin--Wen models \cite{2310.19661, bols2025sector}.
+We leave the detailed analysis of these models and the explicit construction of this category to future work.

 This manuscript is organized as follows.
-We first propose a selection criterion to select relevant representations having symmetry defects, called defect sectors (Definition \ref{def:defect sector}).
-In section \ref{sec:symmetry defects}, we then build a category of these defect sectors and show that it is a $G$-crossed braided monoidal category.
-We then show in Section \ref{sec:coherance data} that the coherence data of this category matches that of the algebraic theory of symmetry defects already discussed in the literature.
-We also show in section \ref{sec:connection to anyon sectors} that when the symmetry is trivial, this selection criterion reduces to that of anyon sectors and is thus a strict generalization.
+We first propose a selection criterion for representations having symmetry defects, called $g$-defect representations (Definition \ref{def:defect_sector}).
+In Section \ref{sec:symmetry_defects}, we then build a category of these defect representations and show that it is a $G$-crossed braided $\rmW^*$-tensor category.
+We then show in Section \ref{sec:coherance_data} that the coherence data of this category matches that of the algebraic theory of symmetry defects already discussed in the literature.
+We also show in Section \ref{sec:connection_to_anyon_sectors} that when the symmetry is trivial, this selection criterion reduces to that of anyon sectors and is thus a strict generalization.

-In Section \ref{sec:Levin Gu} we then verify for the Levin-Gu SPT that the resulting category of defect sectors is equivalent to $\Vect(\bbZ_2,\nu)$ for a non-trivial cocycle $\nu$ by explicitly computing $\nu$ in the bulk using special automorphisms that create a symmetry defect.

 In Section \ref{sec:general SPTs}, we treat the case of a general SPT built from a finite depth quantum circuit (FDQC), and show that there always exists a commuting projector Hamiltonian whose ground state houses a symmetry defect.
-As a capstone to this treatment, we verify that the category of defect sectors for any such SPT is equivalent to $\Vect(G,\nu)$ where $G$ is the underlying symmetry of the SPT state and $\nu$ is a 3-cocycle.
+As a capstone to this treatment, we verify that the category of $G$-defect sectors for any such SPT is $G$-crossed braided tensor equivalent to $\Vect(G,\nu)$ where $G$ is the underlying symmetry of the SPT state and $\nu$ is a 3-cocycle.